 What to Know About the Rise in Cancer Cases Among Younger People

-Rise of Cancer Among Younger People
+Rise of Cancer in Women

 “Advances in treatment including the introduction of new immunotherapies and targeted therapies are helping to improve outcomes,” says Dr. Gabre.
 “These advances are good for all patients.
 It means that if they do get diagnosed with cancer, there are more options.”